jarmokivekas/tuamk-thesis/doc/main.md

 time of day or events on longer time spans such as new buildings being constructed in an urban area.\cite{subramaniam15}\cite{gronroos16}

-In order to maintain long-lasting spectrum occupancy measurements or a viable network of spectrum monitoring sensors, it is important that monitoring nodes can operate without the intervention of a technician.
+To maintain long-lasting spectrum occupancy measurements or a viable network of spectrum monitoring sensors, it is important that monitoring nodes can operate without the intervention of a technician.
 Needing to constantly update detection thresholds on monitoring sensors is time-consuming and error prone.
 Using more intelligent decision-making